-The CMH Sleep Lab diagnoses and treats a variety of sleeping disorders.
+Clinton Memorial Hospital’s Sleep Center diagnoses and treats a variety of sleeping disorders.
 In 2010, our lab was reaccredited by the American Academy of Sleep Medicine (AASM) as a full range of service sleep center.

 Commonly, sleep patients are referred to a sleep center by their primary care physician.
 A sleep study is conducted by a qualified sleep technician and is a safe and painless procedure.

-Our Sleep Lab offers consultation and follow-up services with a board-certified sleep physician, as well as CPAP/BiPAP titrations, home sleep testing, polysomnograms, split-night studies, maintenance of wakefulness tests and multiple sleep latency tests.
+The CMH Sleep Center offers consultation and follow-up services with a board-certified sleep physician, as well as CPAP/BiPAP titrations, home sleep testing, polysomnograms, split-night studies, maintenance of wakefulness tests and multiple sleep latency tests.
 We employ technical staff that includes respiratory therapists and registered polysomnographic technologists.

-Sleep specialists are able to diagnose a variety of sleeping disorders, including sleep apnea, narcolepsy, insomnia and restless legs syndrome.
+The CMH Sleep Center is able to diagnose a variety of sleeping disorders, including sleep apnea, narcolepsy, insomnia and restless legs syndrome.
 Sleep apnea is a frequently occurring disorder involving the collapse of the airway during sleep, causing snoring and cessation of breathing.
 Sleep apnea can contribute to a number of serious health risks such as hypertension, obesity, heart attack, diabetes and stroke.